fossabot/assp-plus-kodier-client-fossa/README.md

 ### Goal: Scan licences and check conflicts

-### This Repo only contains this README.md and package.json
+### This Repo only contains this README.md, package.json and
+package-lock.json

-## The File package.json has always up to date with the orginial product !!!
+## The File package.json and package-lock.json has always up to date with the orignial product !!!